Rising protectionism: Challenges, threats and opportunities for Australia

 Protectionist trade policies bad for Australia

-The Productivity Commission's self-initiated research report Rising protectionism: challenges, threats and opportunities for Australia models a set of scenarios based on new US trade policies and seeks to identify their implications for Australia.
+The Productivity Commission's Commission-initiated research report Rising protectionism: challenges, threats and opportunities for Australia models a set of scenarios based on new US trade policies and seeks to identify their implications for Australia.

 Implications for the US and other nations are also captured by the modelling.
 Interestingly, the US is not made better off by lifting tariff walls.